 THE FOLK PSYCHOLOGY OF ENDURING CHARACTER

-People are often assumed to have personality traits (introvert, timid, etc.) as well as virtues (honesty, courage, etc.) or vices (the seven deadly sins, etc.).
+That people have personality traits (introvert, timid, etc.) as well as virtues (honesty, courage, etc.) or vices (the seven deadly sins, etc.).
 In folk psychology, these features are assumed to be stable over time and across situations.
 Proverbs in all languages testify to this assumption:

 - Who tells one lie will tell a hundred.